-Attrition Vs. Turnover: Key Differences You Need to Know
+Attrition vs. Turnover: Key Differences You Need to Know

 When it comes to measuring employee retention, attrition and turnover are essential metrics to track.
-But often, companies don’t pay attention to attrition and turnover, because they either don’t understand the difference or realize the impact.
-Research from Gallup found that 42% of employee turnover is preventable but often ignored.
+But, often, companies don’t pay attention to either, because they either don’t understand the difference, or don’t realize the impact.

-Attrition and turnover are more complex than they seem—and to make matters more confusing, the two terms are often used interchangeably, even though they describe different metrics.
+Turnover risk is at its highest point in a decade, but, to address the challenge, you have to know what you’re facing.
+Attrition and turnover are more complex than they seem—and, to make matters more confusing, the two terms are often used interchangeably, even though they describe different metrics.

 Below, we’ll break down the differences between attrition and turnover.
-We’ll also walk you through easy-to-understand examples of how to calculate attrition rates and turnover rates so you can evaluate how your organization is performing.
+We’ll also walk you through easy-to-understand examples of how to calculate attrition and turnover rates so you can evaluate how your organization is performing.

+Attrition is when an organization doesn’t replace employees who leave.
+Employee attrition can be linked to retirement, layoffs, or general resignations.
 Employee attrition refers to the strategic decision not to replace employees who leave an organization voluntarily.

 Employees may leave for a number of reasons, such as:

-These reasons may also be described as “natural attrition,” which just means employees are leaving on their own (“naturally”) without any action from the company.
+These reasons may also be described as “natural attrition”, which just means employees are leaving on their own (“naturally”) without any action from the company.

 A company’s attrition rate describes turnover over a set period.
-It’s the key metric that gives HR professionals insight into employee retention.
+It’s the key formula metric that gives HR professionals insight into employee retention.

 In general, companies should strive for a low attrition rate.
 According to experts, healthy organizations have an attrition rate of 10% or less.
-At this attrition rate, your workforce is stable, and you’re unlikely to risk shortages or other disruptions.
+At this rate, your workforce is stable, and you’re unlikely to risk shortages or other disruptions.

 Employee attrition metrics tell a story about why employees stay with a company or choose to leave.
-For human resources professionals, the key is to monitor attrition and employee turnover consistently and compare this ground truth to the overarching business strategy.
-Failure to keep a pulse on attrition and turnover means that hiring can quickly become a liability, rather than a carefully calculated move.
+For HR professionals, the key is to monitor attrition and employee turnover consistently and compare this ground truth to the overarching business strategy.

 Strategic HR decisions start with understanding attrition numbers.
 But it takes more than a headcount statistic to fine-tune the employee skills and collaboration you’ll need to succeed in your industry and your mission.
-You need the full context—both at an organizational and an employee level—to put each instance of employee churn in its proper perspective.
+You need the full context—both at an organizational and employee level—to put each instance of employee churn in its proper perspective.
 Only then can you make the proper decision on how to respond.

 Employee turnover is often incorrectly defined as the number of employees who leave an organization over a year.
 In fact, employee turnover is more accurately described as the rate at which a company replaces employees over a set period.